ociu/sphinx-traceability-extension/README.rst

 Documentation items can be defined using the *item* directive, specifying:

-- the name (id) of the documenation item
+- the name (id) of the documentation item
 - caption or short description of the documentation item
 - attributes for the documentation item
 - internal/external relationships to other documentation items (details in next paragraph)